 We also seek to make sense of change.
 Although there is little point in denying that many Africans face significant political and economic problems, theirs is a continent of rapid and discontinuous change, with trends and dynamics that call for analysis.
 Why did many countries democratize in the 1990s and how did democracy evolve afterward?
-How have some countries collapsed and/or recovered over time?
+How have some countries collapsed or recovered or both over time?
 What explains variations in economic performance from decade to decade?
+How did Africa go from being characterized by The Economist as the "hopeless continent" in 2000 to the "hopeful continent" in 2013?
 Change is not just something we need to explain; it is something that permanently challenges what we are explaining or have already explained.
 Thus the elaboration of neopatrimonial theory does a great job of making sense of the African state until the 1990s, but then runs into some problems.
 The story of decay that characterizes Africa from the late 1980s onward-that of state failure, collapse, conflict, and ethnic wars, and which has generated a large body of thoughtful literature-finds itself again in question after the turn of the twenty-first century, when Africa seemed to embark upon a new turn, with greater growth and the end of several conflicts.
 However trite the transition paradigm, Africa is undoubtedly undergoing a transition.
-In some ways, as with the apparent development of an African middle class, this transformation is potentially profound.
+In some ways, as with the recent development of an African middle class, this transformation is potentially profound.
 In other ways, to the extent, for example, that this development reflects a mere commodity boom, it might not be so dramatic.
 At any rate, accounting for change in the short run is a challenge.
-We touch upon it but place it in the broader context of more than five decades of postcolonial politics and economics.
+We touch upon it but place it in the broader context of more than six decades of postcolonial politics and economics.
 We focus on analytical and theoretical insights in the hope that the reader will acquire the analytical skill to make sense both of past trends and of developments new and yet to come.